 Overview

-Precision Machine Technology II is a more in-depth study of skills learned in Precision Machine Technology I, with a stronger focus in CNC setup, programming, and operation.
+Precision Machine Technology II is a more in-depth study with a stronger focus in CNC setup, programming, and operation.
 Projects concentrate on precision set-up and inspection work as well as machine shop calculations.
-Students develop skills in advanced machining and measuring parts involving tighter tolerances and more complex geometry.
-The lab operates as a machine shop with client projects, and success students may participate in internships at local companies.
+Students advance to more complex projects that require tighter tolerances, precision measuring, and machining of parts with detailed geometry.
+By combining classroom instruction with extensive lab work, students graduate with the skills needed to participate in internships at local companies and succeed in today’s manufacturing and machining industries.

 Industry Certifications